awilkins/sainsburyscraper/journal.md

 We're also going to need something to help us serialize to JSON and it seems that [Gson](https://github.com/google/gson) is a reasonable choice for this.

+## Step 3 - foundations

+We're going to need to output results, so we need a result class.